MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/Essbase.md

 **Symptom**

-An MDX statement returns the error message "The key didn’t match any rows in the table".
+An MDX statement returns the error message "The key didn't match any rows in the table".

 **Resolution**